-Culture relates to the ideas, customs, and social behaviour of a group of people living in the same place or having a common characteristic.
+Culture relates to the ideas, customs, and social behaviour of a group of people living in the same place and/or having a common characteristic.

-Equal opportunity means that every person can participate freely and equally in areas of public life such as in the workplace, in education, or in accessing goods and services.
+Equal opportunity means that every person has the opportunity to participate freely and equally in areas of public life such as in the workplace, in education, or in accessing goods and services.